-The Division maintains advanced research and test facilities for cooperative and sponsored R&D.
+The Area maintains advanced research and test facilities for cooperative and sponsored R&D.

 A multi-room laboratory for testing thermal properties of advanced windows and window systems such as electrochromic windows, and automatically controlled shutters and blinds.
 The lab simulates real-world office spaces and imbedded instrumentation in the windows records solar gains and losses for specified time periods.